frankheat/offsecnotes/Android/Analysis and reversing/debug application code.md

 ## Why would you want to debug an application?

-Three scenario:
+Let's have a look at three different scenario:

 1. As an attacker you want to analyze and modify the app behavior.
 In this case the way I prefer is by frida because it is much simpler and works in the most cases.
 But sometimes an app can has a detection of frida.
 Of course you can hook the method(s) that make(s) frida detection to bypass it, but it's often not so simple.
 Moreover, debugging allow you to access to a local variable inside a method while frida doesn't allow you to do.

-2. A user has an a debuggable application installed on own device.
+2. A user has a debuggable application installed on own device.
 If the application is debuggable you can:
     - Analyze and modify the legitimate behavior
     - Extract, without root privileges, all files inside the app internal storage